Martin Serial Number Lookup and Guide

 Martin 2025 and 2026 Projections

-Based on Martin's current production of ~107,000 guitars annually, we speculate the following ranges:
+Based on Martin’s current production of about 107,000 guitars a year, here are my projected ranges:

 Little Martin (LX Series) Serial Numbers